Imago

 Credit: IMAGO

-Paul Skenes has been one of the best pitchers MLB has produced in recent years, and there is no competition.
-But when you look at the whole league, we have players who have been doing what Skenes has been for many years.
-And that is enough of ex-Mets manager to snub Paul Skenes.
+Paul Skenes has been one of the best pitchers MLB has produced in recent years, with little debate.
+But when you look across the league, there are players who have been delivering similar production for many years.
+That, according to an ex-Mets manager, was enough to snub Paul Skenes.

 Watch What’s Trending Now!

-“I had Skubal first,” said Bowden.
+“I had Skubal first,” Jim Duquette said.
 “It’s hard to go away from him just because of what he’s done the last couple of seasons… Skenes has got to push him for sure… the righty deserves to be up there… in that number two spot for me.”

 Tarik Skubal and Paul Skenes have been two of MLB’s most dominant pitchers over the past two seasons.
 Both won Cy Young Awards in 2025, with Skubal taking the American League and Skenes the National League.